Analysis of parameter combinations for optimal soliton microcomb generation efficiency in a simple single-cavity scheme: INTRODUCTION

-Microresonator-based frequency combs or microcombs \cite{Kippenberg2011,PASQUAZI20181,Gaeta2019} are perspective tools for modern photonics \cite{Suh600,Riemensberger2020, Marin-Palomo2017,Suh2019,Kippenbergeaan8083}.
-Coherent frequency combs or dissipative solitons in temporal representation are of particular interest.
-Unfortunately, the most accessible coherent frequency combs in the form of bright dissipative Kerr solitons \cite{Kippenbergeaan8083} is realisable in the anomalous Group Velocity Dispersion (GVD), and suffer from a low pump-to-comb conversion efficiency which had long been commonly known to be no more than 10\% \cite{Kippenbergeaan8083,Karpov2019}.
-To overcome this limitation, special feedback schemes \cite{Xue2019,Boggio2022} and normal dispersion usage \cite{Xue:17,KondratievNum:20,Kim:19} have been suggested to increase the efficiency.
-However recent studies showed that it is possible to reach the values of 20-40\% \cite{dmitriev2021hybrid,jang2021conversion} even without any special schemes, showing that this problem has not been fully investigated and solved.
-Although previous studies concerned the dependence of the pump conversion efficiency on the Free Spectral Range (FSR) of the microresonator \cite{jang2021conversion}, input power and coupling rate \cite{Bao:14,Gartner2019}, those dependencies were usually treated independently and only general trends were shown.
-In reality both FSR and coupling influence the threshold power -- the former through the mode volume, and the latter through the loaded quality factor.
-Furthermore, restrictions should be applied on the coupling and the pump power in order to keep the system above the generation threshold.
-This suggests a nontrivial optimization problem, that has never been addressed.
-In this paper we report for the first time, up to our knowledge, how pump power, coupling rate and dispersion interplay to allow up to 100\% high conversion without any additional schemes, but at the cost of the comb line number.
-Analysis is performed for the cases of the free-running \cite{herr2014temporal} and self-injection-locked \cite{Pavlov2018,Raja2019,shen2019} pump lasers.
+Microresonator-based frequency combs or microcombs \cite{Kippenberg2011,Chembo:2016,PASQUAZI20181,Gaeta2019,Kovach:20,Nie:2022} are promising tools for numerous applications including Time-Frequency Metrology, Optical Frequency Synthesis, Spectroscopy, Communication, and Quantum Technologies \cite{Suh600,Kues2019, Riemensberger2020, Marin-Palomo2017,Suh2019,Kippenbergeaan8083,Sun:23}.
+Coherent frequency combs, or dissipative solitons in temporal representation, are of particular interest.
+Unfortunately, the most accessible coherent frequency combs in the form of bright dissipative Kerr solitons \cite{Kippenbergeaan8083} are realisable in anomalous group velocity dispersion (GVD) regime, and suffer from a low pump-to-comb conversion efficiency which had long been commonly known to be no more than 10\% \cite{Kippenbergeaan8083,Karpov2019}.
+To overcome this limitation, special feedback schemes \cite{Xue2019,Boggio2022}, normal dispersion usage \cite{Xue:17,KondratievNum:20,Kim:19,Ji:23} and pulsed pumping \cite{Li:22} have been suggested.

+However, recent studies demonstrated that it is possible to reach the values up to 40\% \cite{dmitriev2021hybrid,jang2021conversion} even without any special schemes, showing that this problem has not been fully investigated, and no fundamental limit of the conversion efficiency has been clearly defined.
+Although previous studies concerned the dependence of the pump conversion efficiency on the microresonator free spectral range (FSR) \cite{jang2021conversion}, or the input power and the coupling rate \cite{Bao:14,Gartner2019}, those dependencies were usually treated independently, and only general trends were shown.
+In reality, both FSR and coupling rate influence the threshold power -- the former through the mode volume, the latter through the loaded quality factor.
+Furthermore, restrictions should be applied on the coupling rate and the pump power in order to keep the system above the comb generation threshold.
+This suggests a nontrivial optimization problem that has never been addressed. {We also note that all previous works relied on the simple sech-squared form of the soliton \cite{herr2014temporal}, that is known to be a good approximation only for rather large values of pump detuning and amplitude.}